A perfect balance of urban landscape and green space, New York City lends itself to one of the healthiest, most enjoyable outdoor pursuits – cycling.

 Despite the busy streets and seemingly endless stream of yellow taxis, it’s remarkably easy to cycle here – particularly if you know where to go and how to best maneuver yourself.

-Whether you’re in New York for a week or one of those lucky souls who gets to stay forever, it’s simple to get started.
+Whether you’re in New York for a week or you’re one of those lucky souls who gets to stay forever, it’s easy to get started.

 For a quick jaunt across town, Citi Bike is the best option.
 Launched in 2013, this bike-sharing program provides hundreds of self-service kiosks scattered around the city.

 Here's how it works: purchase a 24-hour or 3-day access pass at any Citi Bike kiosk.
 You will then be given a 5-digit code to unlock a bike.